Category: London

 The Decline of Manufacturing

-However, like many North American manufacturing centres in the latter part of the 20th century, many factories in the Smokestack District faced challenges they couldn’t overcome and were forced to shut down.
+However, like other North American manufacturing centres in the latter part of the 20th century, many factories in the Smokestack District faced challenges they couldn’t overcome and were forced to shut down.

 By the end of 2014, after 107 years, the Kellogg factory also ceased operations, leaving a monumental void and an uncertain future for the iconic complex.